How to Fit a Fire Door

 • High-quality products manufactured in the UK

-Fire doors play an essential role in fire safety, and in many commercial buildings their installation is likely to be required as the result of a fire risk assessment under the Regulatory Reform (Fire Safety) Order 2005.
+Fire doors play an essential role in fire safety strategies.
+In many commercial buildings, fire door installation is likely to be required as the result of a fire risk assessment, which is also a requirement of the Regulatory Reform (Fire Safety) Order 2005.
+However, fitting a fire door is very different to fitting a normal internal door.

 How do fire doors work?

-While the fire door itself is made of fire resistant material (including any glazing and ironmongery), each edge contains an intumescent strip that will expand under heat to fill the space between door and frame.
-It’s that seal that prevents the fire from spreading to other parts of the building or premises.
+A fire door is made of fire resistant material, including any glazing and ironmongery.
+Each edge of the door contains an intumescent strip that will expand when exposed to heat, filling the space between the door and the frame.
+This seal prevents the fire from spreading to other parts of the building or premises.

-Naturally, for this to work, the door must be kept closed at all times, so it should be fitted with an automatic closer and a sign on each side to clearly indicate that it is a fire door.
+For the door to work optimally, the fire door must be kept closed at all times and should be fitted with an automatic closer, with a sign on each side to clearly indicate that it is a fire door.

-In domestic buildings with more than two storeys, fire doors need to be fitted between any habitable room and a stairwell or other communal area.
-They should also be installed in loft conversions, and between a house and an integral garage.
+In order to comply with building regulations, domestic buildings with more than two storeys must have fire doors fitted between any habitable room and a stairwell, as well as other communal areas.
+They also should be installed in loft conversions, and between a house and an integral garage.

-In a commercial building, the premises should be divided into ‘compartments’ to protect escape routes and prevent the fire from spreading.
-Compartmentation and required locations for any fire doors will be specified as part of your fire risk assessment.
+As per fire safety regulations, commercial buildings should be divided into ‘compartments’ to protect escape routes and prevent a fire from spreading.
+Compartmentation and required locations for fire doors will be specified as part of a comprehensive fire risk assessment.

 How to fit a fire door